Trump 'Will Not Accept Any Result That Is Not A Victory,' 'Atlantic' Writer Says

 Some [states] say Election Day morning.
 Some [state laws] even say ... they can't start until Election Day evening.
 And it has been part of the Republican litigation strategy in 41 states over the past year to prevent state law from allowing more time in advance of the election to open the early arriving ballots.

 So the Trump campaign has actually helped make it less likely that those ballots will be counted on time on election night, because if they said you could start two weeks earlier ... if the administrators could do all the verification and simply leave them ready to feed into the machine for counting, they could do that as they came in, as they can, for example, in Florida, because of state law there. ...
-The Florida vote is expected to be pretty well-known by the end of election night, because Florida will have pre-sorted all the mail-in ballots.
+The Florida vote is expected to be pretty well-known by the end of election night, because Florida will have presorted all the mail-in ballots.
 That's what state law says there.
 But the Trump campaign has opposed that method when other states have proposed to change it right now.

 On how representatives might go about challenging mail-in ballots